Proponents: Home-based family programs pay for themselves

 Gov. Tom Wolf's proposed $5 million increase in home visit funding in his draft budget is a small step, but more would still be needed, according to a statement from the statewide coalition Childhood Begins at Home.

 The coalition is seeking investment in six home-visit programs throughout the state, arguing that the return on investment — literacy, health, safety and economic security —is far greater than the expense.

 Fight Crime: Invest in Kids — a group of more than 200 law enforcement officials — released a report Thursday, Feb.
 7, that says these programs have real-world results.
 For example, the report highlighted a study of Nurse-Family Partnership — which also serves York County — that showed by age 15, participants had half as many verified incidents of child abuse and neglect as those who did not participate.
 Non-participants in the study had twice as many arrests and more than twice as many convictions — nine times as many for young women — by age 19.

-Overwhelming: That's why taking a proactive approach to partnering with parents can have a huge impact, said York County District Attorney Dave Sunday.
+Overwhelming: That's why taking a proactive approach to partnering with parents can have a huge impact, York County District Attorney Dave Sunday said.

 "Life becomes overwhelming for parents, and children usually get left behind," he said.

 The primary influence on a child is the parent, and if the parent is involved, the child will see law enforcement very little, said Spring Garden Township Police Chief George Swartz.

 Eaton said she used to be hot-headed and in and out of trouble before meeting Pugh, and her focus was not always on Scott.